ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 ![Monaco Preview](/images/Monaco.png){: width="200"}
 _Monaco_

-Last but not least, we have Monaco &mdash; and man is this font adorable!
+Finally, we have Monaco &mdash; and man is this font adorable!
 Monaco is my favorite Apple font, and I use it a lot (alternately with Consolas) back in my MacBook days.
 When I switched over to Windows 10 and WSL2, one of the first things I did was try to